citris-uc/OnPoint-web/README.md

 we expect the patient to be exposed to?
 Most likely SBD?
 To get an idea, simply visit https://mor.nlm.nih.gov/RxNav/search?searchBy=String&searchTerm=HYDROcodone and look at the right-hand side.
 3. Is it possible the dosage will go outside of a pre-defined branded drug dose?
 E.g. doctors manipulates the mg dosage (probably not).
 4. How can we leverage and use DailyMed?

+## OCR
+We use the `ocr_space` gem to extract pill bottle information.
+The gem uses Microsoft technology available in the [OCR.space API](https://ocr.space/).